MicrosoftDocs/microsoft-salescopilot-docs/articles/eap-faq.md

 ## How long do I have access to the new licenses?

 You have access to Microsoft Copilot for Sales for six months from the date you redeem the code.
-For example, if you redeem the access code on March 15, 2024, you will have access to Copilot for Sales until September 15, 2024.
+For example, if you redeem the access code on March 15, 2024, you'll have access to Copilot for Sales until September 15, 2024.

 ## What happens after the licenses expire?

-At the end of the six-month period, the licenses will expire, and you will no longer be able to use the EAP licenses.
+At the end of the six-month period, the licenses expire, and you'll no longer be able to use the EAP licenses.
 Ensure that you have plans to purchase the required licenses to continue using Copilot for Sales.
 You can contact your Microsoft account manager or partner for more information on how to purchase.

 ## What if I encounter an error redeeming the codes?